 Neighborhood Operation: [mathematics] A neighborhood operation is a spatial function where the output location, area and extent comes from areas larger than and adjacent to the input cells.

 Network: [data structure] A network in GIS is a connected set of line features used to model for and demand through real-world networks such as rivers and roads.

 Node: [data structure] A node is an important point along a line feature where two lines intersect.

-Nominal Scale: [cartography] A nominal scale is a types of measurement that indicates the difference between classes or categories of data.
+Nominal Scale: [cartography] A nominal scale is a type of measurement that indicates the difference between classes or categories of data.

-North American Datum 1927 (NAD27): [geodesy] NAD27 is the adjustment of long-baseline surveys to establish a network of standardized horizontal positions on North America.
-This datum uses the Clarke Ellipsoid of 1866 with a fixed latitude and longitude at Meade’s Ranch, Kansas.
+North American Datum 1927 (NAD27): [geodesy] NAD27 is the adjustment of long-baseline surveys to establish a network of standardized horizontal positions in North America using the Clarke Ellipsoid of 1866 and a fixed center at Meade’s Ranch, Kansas.

-North American Datum of 1983 (NAD83): [geodesy] NAD83 is the successor of NAD27 and is the current network of standard horizontal positions for North America.
-NAD83 is based off the reference ellipsoid GRS80.
-It is not geocentric with an offset of about two meters
+North American Datum of 1983 (NAD83): [geodesy] NAD83 is the successor of NAD27 that creates a set of standard horizontal positions for North America based off the reference ellipsoid GRS80.

 North American Vertical Datum of 1929 (NAVD29): [geodesy] NAVD29 or National Geodetic Vertical Datum of 1929 (NGVD29) gives a vertical measurement network reference frame for which vertical elevations and depressions can be based in North America.

 North American Vertical Datum of 1988 (NAVD88): [geodesy] NAVD88 is a vertical datum that provides a reference surface which vertical heights (altitude) and depth (depression) above and below mean sea level are measured.